-2018 Camp Next: Saturday July 28
+2019 Camp Next: Saturday May 11

-Camp Next: Accelerate Success for Young Leaders
+Camp Next: Empower Young People

-When: Saturday July 28th: 9am – 2pm
+When: Saturday May 11th: 9am – 3pm

-Location: Electric Impulse Office；
+Location: Electric Impulse Office

-There are opportunities for them to speak that will be one- on-one, acing an interview, talking on social media in a podcast or TED Talk, being a guest on cable TV, introducing a famous guest at their college or standing on the mall in Washington, D.C. talking to 800,000.
+There are opportunities for them to speak one- on-one, for a college interview, a social media video, a podcast or TED Talk, being a guest on cable TV, entrance to med/grad school, introduce a famous guest at their college or speaking on the mall in Washington, D.C. talking to 800,000.

-This is why we created Camp Next . . . to help prepare our future leaders.
-Christa Mcauliffe, the teacher on the ill-fated Challenger, said “I touch the future I teach”.
+This is why we created Camp Next…to help prepare our future leaders.
+Christa McAuliffe, the teacher on the ill-fated Challenger, said “I touch the future I teach”.
 These young people are our future.
 They need to be prepared to speak when the spotlight of life is on them.